 Credit risk is the possibility that banks and financial institutions will fail to meet their contractual obligations, causing a loss to the Commissioner.
-The OPCC manages credit risk by ensuring that investments are only placed with organisations of high credit quality as set out in the Treasury Management Strategy.
-These include commercial entities with a minimum long-term credit rating of BBB+, other local authorities and organisations without credit ratings upon which the Commissioner has received independent investment advice.
+The OPCC manages credit risk by ensuring that treasury investments are only placed with organisations of high credit quality as set out in the Treasury Management Strategy.
+These include commercial entities with a minimum long-term credit rating of A-, the UK government, other local authorities, and organisations without credit ratings upon which the Commissioner has received independent investment advice.
 Recognising that credit ratings are imperfect predictors of default, the OPCC has regard to other measures including credit default swap and equity prices when selecting commercial entities for investment.

-A limit of £12m of the total portfolio is placed on the amount of money that can be invested with a single counterparty (other than the UK government).
-For unsecured investments in banks, building societies and companies, a smaller limit of £6m per single counterparty applies.
+A limit of £10m of the total portfolio is placed on the amount of money that can be invested with a single counterparty (other than the UK government).
+For unsecured investments in banks, building societies and companies, a smaller limit of £5m applies.
 The OPCC also sets limits on investments in certain sectors.
-No more than £33m in total can be invested for a period longer than one year.
+No more than £25m in total can be invested for a period longer than one year.

-The credit quality of £21.0m of the OPCC's investments is enhanced by collateral held in the form of covered bonds collateralised by UK residential mortgages.
+The credit quality of £8.5m of the Commissioner's investments is enhanced by collateral held in the form of covered bonds collateralised by residential mortgages.
 The collateral significantly reduces the likelihood of the OPCC suffering a credit loss on these investments.

-The table below summarises the credit risk exposures of the Commissioner's investment portfolio at 31 March 2018 by type of investment counterparty:
+The table below summarises the credit risk exposures of the Commissioner's investment portfolio at 31 March 2019 by type of investment counterparty:

-Long-term Short-term
+Long -term Short -term

-Credit Rating 31 March 2017 31 March 2018 31 March 2017 31 March 2018
+Credit Rating 31 March 31 March 2018 2019 31 March 2018 31 March 2019

 £'000 £'000 £'000 £'000

-AAA 17,289 9,543 4,001 11,704
+AAA 9,543 4,007 11,704 12,161

 AA+ - - - -

 AA - - - -

-AA- - - 2,130 1,030
+AA- - - 1,030 3,004

 A+ - - - -

-A - - 12,515 5,009
+A - - 5,009 -

-A- - - 1,060 -
+A- - - - -

-AAA Money market funds - - 12,343 -
+AAA Money market funds - - - -

-Unrated local authorities 2,020 4,012 16,548 18,555
+Unrated local authorities 4,012 1,004 18,555 14,563

-Unrated pooled funds 5,135 5,204 - -
+Unrated pooled funds 5,204 5,317 - -

-Total Investments 24,444 18,759 48,597 36,299
+Total Investments 18,759 10,328 36,299 29,728